 In all fairness, not everyone hates the film.
 Where it does get credits, it’s mostly because modern critics see Oboler’s TV bashing as novel in 1953.
 Mark David Welsh writes that the notion of “free will versus the imposition of rules and restraints” is “a message that resonates in the early 21st Century in a society of increasing regulation on every day life and behaviour”, while he admits that it’s “cheaply made, poorly acted and has about enough storyline for a 20 minute short”.
 Steven Puchalski at Shock Cinema Magazine calls The Twonky “an amiable comic fantasy with prescient paranoid elements”.
 And in a rare disagreement with me, Richard Scheib at Moria gives the film 2.5/5 stars: “I kind of liked it.
 The Twonky is an appealing creation […] The concept is a fairly throwaway one but I was surprised how much Arch Oboler makes good science-fiction out of it”.
 And, fair enough, I can see how you might find the film fairly entertaining if in the right mood.
 But something I do find quite inexplicable is that Collider magazine has somehow seen fit to put The Twonky on their list of “The 25 Best Classic Monster Movies”.
 Leaving out such real classics like The Lost World (1925, review), One Million B.C.
 (1940) Mighty Joe Young (1942), ANY adaptation of Dr. Jekyll and Mr. Hyde, The Beast from 20,000 Fathoms (1953, review), Them!
-(1954, review) It Came from Beneath the Sea (1955), 20 Million Miles to Earth (1957) and The Day of the Triffids (1962).
+(1954, review) It Came from Beneath the Sea (1955, review), 20 Million Miles to Earth (1957) and The Day of the Triffids (1962).